rancher/rancher-docs/docs/how-to-guides/new-user-guides/kubernetes-clusters-in-rancher-setup/migrate-to-an-out-of-tree-cloud-provider/migrate-to-out-of-tree-azure.md

   <link rel="canonical" href="https://ranchermanager.docs.rancher.com/how-to-guides/new-user-guides/kubernetes-clusters-in-rancher-setup/migrate-to-an-out-of-tree-cloud-provider/migrate-to-out-of-tree-azure"/>
 </head>

 Kubernetes is moving away from maintaining cloud providers in-tree.

+Starting with Kubernetes 1.29, in-tree cloud providers have been disabled.
+You must disable `DisableCloudProviders` and `DisableKubeletCloudCredentialProvider` to use the in-tree Azure cloud provider or migrate from in-tree cloud provider to out-of-tree provider.
+You can disable the required feature gates by setting `feature-gates=DisableCloudProviders=false` as an additional argument for the cluster's Kubelet, Controller Manager, and API Server in the advanced cluster configuration.
+Additionally, set `DisableKubeletCloudCredentialProvider=false` in the Kubelet's arguments to enable in-tree functionality for authenticating to Azure container registries for image pull credentials.
+See [upstream docs](https://github.com/kubernetes/kubernetes/pull/117503) for more details.

  In Kubernetes v1.30 and later, the in-tree cloud providers have been removed.
-Rancher v2.9.0 allows you to upgrade to Kubernetes v1.30 when you migrate from an in-tree to out-of-tree provider.
+Rancher allows you to upgrade to Kubernetes v1.30 when you migrate from an in-tree to out-of-tree provider.

 To migrate from the in-tree cloud provider to the out-of-tree Azure cloud provider, you must stop the existing cluster's kube controller manager and install the Azure cloud controller manager.